 No. CPT and HCPCS coding for outpatient procedures are not affected.
 ICD-10 procedure codes apply to hospital inpatient procedures only.

-IMPORTANT: The information contained on this website is designed to provide a general overview of what can be expected with the transition from the International Statistical Classification of Diseases and Related Health Problems, Ninth Revision, (ICD-9) to ICD-10 as it impacts Humana’s business.
+IMPORTANT: The information contained on this website is designed to provide a general overview of what the transition from the International Statistical Classification of Diseases and Related Health Problems, Ninth Revision, (ICD-9) to ICD-10 as it impacts Humana’s business.
 The information provided is not intended to address all of the Centers for Medicare & Medicaid Services (CMS) requirements and implications mandating the use of ICD-10 and should not be used as legal advice for implementation activities.
 We encourage you to seek any professional advice you may need, including legal counsel, regarding how the new requirements will affect your specific practice.
 Humana provides the information on this site for general informational purposes only.